James Douketis, MD, FRCPC

 Chair of Fellowship & Training Committee

-Dr. Shivakumar is an associate professor in the Department of Medicine at Dalhousie University, and a clinical hematologist at the Nova Scotia Health Authority in Halifax, Nova Scotia.
-He is currently the Director of Thrombosis and Anticoagulation and the Program Director for Post-Graduate Education in the Division of Hematology.
+Dr. Shivakumar is an associate professor in the Department of Medicine at Dalhousie University, and a clinical hematologist at the Nova Scotia Health Authority in Halifax, Canada.
+He is currently the Director of Thrombosis and Anticoagulation and the Division Head of Hematology at Dalhousie University.

 He received his Doctor of Medicine degree at Queen’s University in Kingston, Ontario, and subsequently completed his Internal Medicine and Hematology residencies at Dalhousie University.
-He then went on to complete a clinical fellowship in Thrombosis at the University of Ottawa.
+He then went on to complete a clinical fellowship in Thrombosis at the University of Ottawa and a Masters of Public Health degree from the Harvard School of Public Health.

 Chair of Emergency Medicine

 Dr. Anil Chopra is the Division Director of Emergency Medicine and Associate Professor in the Department of Medicine at the University of Toronto.
-He is also the Medical Director of the Emergency Departments at University Health Network in Toronto.
+He is also the Vice President of Medical Affairs at University Health Network in Toronto.

 He received his Doctor of Medicine degree and completed his residency in Emergency Medicine at the University of Toronto.
 He is also a Diplomate of the American Board of Emergency Medicine.